Panic Attack vs. Heart Attack: How to Spot the Signs and Symptoms

 Panic attacks often occur when your body’s “fight or flight” response is triggered.
 This is why people who experience a panic attack feel a racing heartbeat, shortness of breath or chest pain.
 When a panic attack happens while you’re sleeping, called a nocturnal panic attack, it may be the result of unresolved worries or anxiety.
 While a heart attack may have similar symptoms, it is the result of coronary blockage and is not psychological.

-Learn more about how your body’s physical and mental health are connected here.
+Read this article by the Physicians Alliance of Connecticut to learn more about how your body’s physical and mental health are connected here.

 A panic attack in itself does not pose an immediate danger and does not require prompt medical attention like a heart attack does.
 However, if you are in doubt whether you are experiencing a panic attack vs. heart attack, it is best to quickly seek medical attention.